GravityKit/GravityView/readme.txt

 * Editing an entry with Yoast SEO active resulted in changes being saved twice.
 * Views secured with a secret code did not display inside LifterLMS dashboards.
 * Fatal error when editing posts/pages containing GravityView blocks.
+* Conflict where View modals would be clipped in some instances.

 #### 🔧 Updated
 * [Foundation](https://www.gravitykit.com/foundation/) to version 1.2.12.